-These financial statements are the separate financial statements of the Company.
-The Company is exempted from the preparation of consolidated financial statements as the Company is a wholly-owned subsidiary of Tata Steel Limited, incorporated in India, which prepares consolidated financial statements available for public use.
-The registered address of Tata Steel Limited where the consolidated financial statements can be obtained is as follows: Bombay House, 24 Homi Mody Street, Mumbai 400001, India.
+The financial statements of the subsidiaries have not been consolidated with the Company's financial statements.
+The Company is exempted from the preparation of the consolidated financial statements as the Company itself is a wholly-owned subsidiary of Tata Steel Limited, incorporated in India, which prepares consolidated financial statements that are publicly available.
+The registered address of Tata Steel Limited is Bombay House, 24 Homi Mody Street, Mumbai 400001, India.